GREEKC/hackathon-marseille/README.md

 ##  Hackathon presentations

-TO BE COMPLETED: we will create a folder with all the presentations
+The folder with access to the presentations can be accessed [here](/presentations).

-- participants
-- projects
-- bioinformatics resources

 ## Practical info